VladSandu0308/EGC/Source/Teme/Tema1/README.md

 As long as the bird is still alive, it still moves (duh...) and the score is printed.
 However, whether a collision has occured or not, the visuals are stil rendered in order for the player to fully grasp their mistake.

+Whenever the score increases, it is shown to the player in order to give them some illusion of progress.
+When the game finally ends, the final score is shown again.

+### Controls
+Press `SPACE` to make the bird jump and caw.
+All supposed racist references are just that: *suppositions*.

+Press `H` to render the bird's hit box.

+Press `S` to toggle the *caw* sound on and off.

 ### Further notes:
 Collisions are only checked between the bird and the obstacles directly above